EarningsCall/earningscall-python/README.md

 }
 ```

+#### Linear Retry Strategy

-You can set a linear retry strategy by setting the `strategy` to `linear`.
+You can switch to a linear retry strategy by setting the `strategy` parameter to "linear":

 ```python
 import earningscall